isaacfink21/biomehorizon/index.md

 ### Plot a Single OTU Across Multiple Subjects

-Rather than plotting with one subject and multiple OTUs, we can plot with one OTU and multiple subjects.
-This allows you to compare the same time point across multiple subjects.
-However, this requires the dataset to have the same number of samples for each subject, and the same sequence of collection dates between subjects.
-Since *otusample* does not satisfy these requirements, we'll have to use a different data set for this example.
-For the sake of the example, let's just modify *otusample*.
+Rather than plotting one subject across multiple OTUs, we can also plot just one OTU to compare the same timepoint across multiple subjects.
+To use this setting, however, data must have the same number of samples with the same sequence of collection dates for all subjects.
+Since *otusample* does not satisfy these requirements, we create artifical data sets for this example by modifying *otusample* and *metadatasample*.

 ```
 ## Create dummy datasets using the first 50 samples of each subject